kedro-org/kedro/docs/source/tutorial/visualise_pipeline.md

 [Matplotlib](https://matplotlib.org/) is a Python library for creating static, animated, and interactive visualizations.
 Integrating Matplotlib into Kedro-Viz allows you to output your charts as part of your pipeline visualisation.

-You can view Matplotlib charts in Kedro-Viz when you use the [Kedro MatplotLibWriter dataset](https://kedro.readthedocs.io/en/latest/kedro.extras.datasets.matplotlib.MatplotlibWriter.html).
-You must update the `requirements.txt` file in your Kedro project by adding the following dataset to enable Matplotlib for your project:
+You can view Matplotlib charts in Kedro-Viz when you use the [Kedro MatplotLibWriter dataset](/kedro.extras.datasets.matplotlib.MatplotlibWriter).
+You must update the `src/requirements.txt` file in your Kedro project by adding the following dataset to enable Matplotlib for your project:

 `kedro[matplotlib.MatplotlibWriter]==0.18.2`